-- 1) Students will have time within the school day to receive additional assistance, complete their work, and make up tests and guizzes. - 2) Students may have access to computers who may not have access at home. - 3) This is a definitive action step taken toward improving GPAs and test scores. - Students causing problems during Guidance / Seminar will be sent to the office for consequences which may be the removal of the privilege to choose a specific class for the period.
+- 1) Students will have time within the school day to receive additional assistance, complete their work, and make up tests and quizzes. - 2) Students may have access to computers who may not have access at home. - 3) This is a definitive action step taken toward improving GPAs and test scores.

+Students causing problems during PRIDE period will be sent to the office for consequences which may be the removal of the privilege to move to another class for PRIDE period.

-POLICY FOR CLASS CHANGES & GRADES
+POLICY FOR AP/REGULAR CLASS CHANGES AND GRADES

-At Murrieta Canyon Academy registration is based on a yearlong schedule.
+At Murrieta Mesa High School, registration is based on a yearlong schedule.
 Students are enrolled in a full day of courses.
 Schedule changes can only be considered for the following four criteria:

-- 1. An incomplete schedule/scheduling conflict.
+1. An incomplete schedule/scheduling conflict.

-- 2. Course already completed.
+2. Course already completed.

-- 3. Prerequisite not met.

-- 4. Missing a graduation requirement.
+- 3. Prerequisite not met. - 4.
+Missing a graduation requirement.

 Request for schedule changes must address one of the above.
 A schedule request form must be obtained and submitted to the appropriate counselor.
-Schedule request forms will not be accepted after the fifth day of the semester.
+Schedule request forms will not be accepted after the first full week of the semester.